RoyalDonkey/typst-put-thesis/template/chapters/05-appendix-a.typ

 #block(breakable: false)[
 	As a rule of thumb, figures should be placed at the top of a page, where they do not disrupt the flow of reading.
-Typst can and will do this automatically in this template, similar to LaTeX (but only for image figures -- a decision made by the template authors).
+Typst can and will do this automatically in this template, similar to LaTeX.
 To enforce a placement of a figure, override the `placement` option of the ```typst #figure()``` function, like so:
 	#align(center)[
 		```typst